 Global entities, such as the WHO, set ambitious targets for vaccinating the world.
 Unfortunately, many countries missed the global 10% coverage target (September 2021) and the 40% coverage target (December 2021) and it is widely acknowledged that more than 100 countries have missed the 70% coverage target (June 2022).
 The first Global COVID-19 Summit set ambitious targets for vaccination coverage with a deadline of the 2022 UN General Assembly (UNGA).
 Based on the latest WHO CRD data, our analysis indicates 79 countries have met the 70% vaccination coverage target and 134 countries have missed the target (Figure 8.1.).
 Only 3.8% of low-income countries have reached this target compared to 63.4% of high-income countries.
+In the previous two weeks, no new countries have achieved 70% vaccination coverage.

-According to Our World In Data, only 18.6% of people living in low-income countries have received a full course of COVID-19 vaccination, compared with 74.8% in high-income countries (as of October 3, 2022) (Figure 8.2.).
+According to Our World In Data, only 19.3% of people living in low-income countries have received a full course of COVID-19 vaccination, compared with 74.9% in high-income countries (as of October 16, 2022) (Figure 8.2.).

-Figure 8.
-Countries on track to meet the 70% target for primary vaccination coverage by the UN General Assembly (September 2022)
+Figure 8.1 Countries on track to meet the 70% target for primary vaccination coverage by